-This August, instead of following the hoi polloi to the east end or upstate New York, consider the quaint undiscovered hamlet of Frenchtown, located about 90 minutes from midtown Manhattan.
+This summer, instead of following the hoi polloi to the east end or upstate New York, consider the quaint undiscovered hamlet of Frenchtown, located about 90 minutes from midtown Manhattan.
 This once bustling industrious river town along the Delaware is like a throwback in time, a sweet taste of New England right in your own backyard.

 The boro of Frenchtown got its start back in 1794 when a French-speaking Swiss native bought and settled the town.
 In the decades that followed, trade in farm products, ferries that carried both people and cargo, and eventually the Belvidere Delaware Railroad came through town, further fueling its rapid growth.
 Now the river is used for recreation, and hotels that were once busy transit points, are restaurants with covered porches and original mahogany bars to while away your summer evening.

 There’s a myriad of ways to get yourself into the Delaware River.
 Now through just after Labor Day, head to Delaware Tubing Company for tubing, rafting, and kayak rentals.
 1.5 miles north of town, it’s accessible by bike, or a 30-minute walk along the scenic tow path.
 You can always splash around like the locals do, don your water shoes and scamper in the Nishisakawick creek by the playground or the shady picturesque spot where it feeds into the Delaware on the South side of town.